growilabs/growi-docs/docs/en/guide/features/tag.md

 ## Searching by tag

 The search box in the Navbar can also be used to search for tags.
-Focusing over the search box will display a guide when searching, as shown in the image below.
+Focusing on the search box will display a guide when searching, as shown in the image below.

 ![](./images/tagsearch1.png)